MohammedImran004/hazeify/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the MIT License.

-## 🆘 Support
+## Support

-For support and questions:

-- Create an issue in the repository
+For support and questions, please contact the development team or create an issue in the repository.
-- Contact the development team

----

-**Hazeify** - Modern Hospital Management System 🏥